Live in a home you own?

 Contents insurance can provide protection against these risks, and the opportunity to claim back the cost of replacing these goods.
 So even if you’re renting, it makes sense to consider contents insurance.

-The good news is, a contents policy can fill the gap and protect your belongings from damage, loss or theft – providing peace of mind if something goes wrong.
-You can even add cover for items you take outside your home – like a bike or laptop – with optional portable contents insurance.
+The good news is, portable contents insurance can fill the gap and protect your belongings from damage, loss or theft outside of the home and anywhere in Australia.
+If you want extra cover for items you take outside your home– like a bike or laptop, talk to your insurer about portable contents insurance.

 Remember, different policies offer different limits and exclusions, so it’s important to always read the product disclosure statement (PDS).